 Artist Statement

-My work primarily examines the relationship between the body and constructed space.
-Figures are pared down, treated as structural elements within the composition rather than portraits.
+My work examines the relationship between the body and constructed space.
+Figures are pared down and treated as structural elements within the composition rather than portraits.
 Identity is secondary to posture, weight, and placement.
-Chairs, walls, and architectural divisions function as organizing systems.
-They establish geometry, containment, and proximity, shaping how figures relate to one another.
-The spaces are compressed and flattened, emphasizing surface and color over depth.
-This flattening resists narrative resolution and instead foregrounds arrangement — who sits, who leans, who remains.
-Color operates atmospherically rather than descriptively.
-Large fields create psychological conditions that oscillate between intimacy and distance, stability and imbalance.
-These paintings propose the interior not as setting, but as structure — a framework within which presence, tension, and quiet coexist.
+Chairs, walls, and architectural divisions function as organizing systems, establishing geometry, containment, and proximity — shaping how figures relate to one another.

 Below are several recent examples.